rehierl/abstract-properties/01-0-prologue/1-1-headings-1.md

 <!-- ======================================================================= -->
 # An introduction to headings and sections

 Authors use **headings** to group content into **sections**.
-Since the placement of each heading defines a new section, and since a section can not exist without a heading, both can be said to be **associated** or **related** with each other.
+Since the placement of each heading defines a new section, and since a section can not exist without a heading, both can be said to be **associated with** or **related to** each other.

 Note that since the most common elements used to form sections are headings, the following content will, for the sake of simplicity, initially refer to headings as the main elements that can be used to group content.
-One must however keep in mind that headings are not the only elements possible that can be used to form sections.
+One must however keep in mind that headings are not the only elements that can be used to form sections.

 ```
 above-below